-Peter R. Metcalf, 55, has served as our President and Chief Executive Officer since May 2010.
+Peter R. Metcalf, 56, has served as our President and Chief Executive Officer since May 2010.
 Mr. Metcalf served as the Chief Executive Officer and Chairman of the Board of Directors of Black Diamond Equipment, Inc. ("Black Diamond Equipment") since co-founding Black Diamond Equipment in 1989 until the completion of the Company's acquisition of Black Diamond Equipment in May 2010.
-He is a graduate of the University of Colorado, with a major in Political Science.
+Mr. Metcalf graduated with a B.A. degree in Political Science from the University of Colorado.
 He also earned a Certificate in Management from the Peter Drucker Center of Management.
 Based upon Mr. Metcalf's role as Chief Executive Officer and President of the Company as well as being the co-founder of Black Diamond Equipment which provides Mr. Metcalf with an extensive knowledge of Black Diamond Equipment's history, products, strategies, and culture, the Company believes that Mr. Metcalf has the requisite set of skills to serve as a Board member of the Company.

-Donald L. House, 69, has served as one of our directors since January 1993.
+Donald L. House, 70, has served as one of our directors since January 1993.
 Mr. House served as Chairman of our Board of Directors from January 1994 until December 1997 and as our President from January 1993 until December 1993.
 Mr. House also served as a member of the Board of Directors of Carreker Corporation from May 1998 until March 2007.
 Mr. House is a private investor and he serves on the board of directors as well as the Chairman and Co-Chairman of several privately-held companies.
-Mr. House received Bachelor and Masters of Science degrees from the Georgia Institute of Technology.
+Mr. House graduated with B.S. and M.S. degrees from the Georgia Institute of Technology.
 Based upon Mr. House's role as the Chairman of the Company's Board of Directors' Compensation Committee, prior experience as a chairman and an executive officer of companies in a variety of industries, financial expertise and extensive experience serving as a member of the boards of directors and committees of other public companies, the Company believes that Mr. House has the requisite set of skills to serve as a Board or Board committee member of the Company.

-Nicholas Sokolow, 61, has served as one of our directors since June 2002.
+Nicholas Sokolow, 62, has served as one of our directors since June 2002.
 From January 1996 until its sale to BAE Systems on July 31, 2007, Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
 Mr. Sokolow served as a member of the Board of Directors of Stamford Industrial Group, Inc. from October 2006 until September 2009.
 Since 2007, Mr. Sokolow has been practicing law at the firm of Lebow & Sokolow LLP.
 From 1994 to 2007, Mr. Sokolow was a partner at the law firm of Sokolow, Carreras & Partners.
 From June 1973 until October 1994, Mr. Sokolow was an associate and partner at the law firm of Coudert Brothers.
-Based upon Mr. Sokolow's role as the Chairman of the Company's Board of Directors' Nominating/Corporate Governance Committee, education, legal background involving mergers and acquisitions, corporate governance expertise and extensive experience serving as a member of the boards of directors and committees of other public companies, the Company believes that Mr. Sokolow has the requisite set of skills to serve as a Board or Board committee member of the Company.
+Mr. Sokolow graduated with Economics and Finance degrees from the Institut D'Etudes Politiques, a Law degree from the Faculte de Droit and a Masters of Comparative Law degree from the University of Michigan.
+Based upon Mr. Sokolow's role as the Chairman of the Company's Board of Directors' Nominating/Corporate Governance Committee, education, legal background involving mergers and acquisitions, corporate governance expertise and extensive experience serving as a member of the boards of directors and committee member of the Company.